OpenTermsArchive/docs/content/contributing-terms.en.md

 Now that source documents are defined let's see how to finally declare terms.

-In the case where terms are consituted by only one source document, the declaration of the terms is done by simply declaring the terms as it _was_ the associated source document:
+In the case where terms are extracted from one single source document, they are declared by simply declaring that source document:

 ```json
   …